When can babies eat bell peppers?

 Red and yellow peppers also have higher amounts of vitamin C. Serve them alongside iron-rich foods like beans or lentils, and the vitamin C will help your baby’s body absorb the plant-based iron in the legumes.
 (Iron is an essential nutrient at this stage in your baby’s life.)

-Are bell peppers a choking hazard for babies?
+Are bell peppers a common choking hazard for babies?

 Yes.
 Raw vegetables can be a choking hazard.
 To reduce the risk, you can always cook the peppers until soft and chop or slice raw bell peppers thinly.
-Read on for age-specific preparation suggestions!
+Check out our age-appropriate serving suggestions.

 Is bell pepper a common allergen?